iam-frankqiu/funds-data/README.md

 # funds-data
-A website shows some funds and stock data which built with Rome, Tailwindcss and React.
+A website shows some funds and stock data built with Rome, Tailwindcss and React.